Smaller25/Smaller25/README.md

 # Personal Question & Issues for Study
 - How can deep learning architecture be improved to implement human neural network, the unknown organic computer
-- What is the learning, and how can it be described into a complex system in each person's skull(or whole body)
+- What is the learning, and how can it be described into a complex system in each person's skull(or whole body system)

 # Interest